Why Do I Feel Unworthy of Love

 You may have learned, directly or indirectly, that being accepted depended on how you behaved, how you performed, or how well you met certain expectations.

+You may not actively think them, but you feel them.
 It shows up as self-doubt, as second-guessing yourself, or as questioning whether you are truly enough for someone to stay.

 If that feels familiar, you may also recognize patterns like: